SkiBikePrint/ERCF_Mods/Filamentalist/readme.md

 <img src="https://github.com/SkiBikePrint/ERCF_Mods/blob/2f235409913aefef5219e5df66e258a4124f445c/Filamentalist/Images/Center%20Drive%20Roller%20with%201-Way%20Bearing.jpg" width="300" height="300">  <img src="https://github.com/SkiBikePrint/ERCF_Mods/blob/f54f216b3775447bf40aa44d1984c6e510ab18f7/Filamentalist/Images/Drive%20Roller%20Assembly.jpg" width="400" height="400">

 - 3.1 Press HF081412 One-Way Bearing into Center Drive Roller.
 Orientation does not matter at this point.
 - 3.2 Insert the Rim Roller Splined Hub part into the Rim Roller Splined part until they are flush with each other.
 You may need to place them on a hard surface and give it a little hit to pop in flush.
 Place the roller onto the Axle Pressing Tool as shown in picture.
-Press or gently tap with hammer to drive the 8x80mm axle shaft through the Roller assembly until the shaft bottoms-out on the Axle Pressing Tool.
+Press or gently tap with hammer to drive the 8x80mm axle shaft through the Roller assembly until the shaft bottoms-out on the pocket in the Axle Pressing Tool.

+The purpose of this two-piece roller is to allow for future o-ring replacement by removing the rim from the hub versus having to press a roller off of the axle and then press it back on.

 - 3.3 Slide (1) Center Drive Roller spacer followed by the Center Drive Roller (with One-way bearing already installed) followed by the second Center Drive Roller spacer onto the axle shaft.
 Orientation is still not important.
 If for universal harmony reasons you want the threaded Rim Rollers of each buffer all located on the same side then pick an orientation for the one-way bearing and stay with that.
 - 3.4 Position the Rim Roller part (non threaded roller) onto the Axle Pressing Tool with dished side facing down as shown in picture.
-Press or gently tap with hammer to drive the 8x80mm axle shaft through the Rim Roller part until the shaft bottoms-out on the Axle Pressing Tool.
+Press or gently tap with hammer to drive the 8x80mm axle shaft through the Rim Roller part until the shaft bottoms-out in the pocket of the Axle Pressing Tool.

 # 4. Base Assembly